shirren/servant-store/README.md

 ### Running The Application

 To run the application use the command `cabal new-run`.
 The application has been configured to debug to STDOUT as requests are made both at the Web layer, and the DB layer.
 You will see which routes are processing requests, and what the executed queries look like.
+The application cannot be currently configured and will most likely not connect to your Postgres database because the connection string requires a username and password.
+The connection string to connect to Postgres is located in the `Data.DB` module in the `getConnection` function.

 ## Domain Model